Adding Players During Play

 Time-outs

-Two games equal a match--record is based on games won/lost.
-Two timeouts allowed per game (30 seconds per timeout).
+Two rally score games equal a match Record is based on games won/lost.
+Two timeouts allowed per game; 30 seconds timeouts.

 Schedule will indicate which team serves first and from what side of the court.
-2 minutes before official starting time (7:00/whatever) referee calls "last hit" and the first serve is exactly at starting time.
-Teams not ready are penalized one point for each minute--at 5 minutes is 1st forfeit, another 5 minutes and the 2nd game is forfeited.
+2 minutes before official starting time referee will call last hit and the first serve is exactly at the starting time.
+Teams not ready are penalized one point for each minute.
+At 5 minutes game 1 is forfeited, another 5 minutes and game 2 is forfeited.
 Teams without 4 members to officiate at the prescribed time will receive a loss.

-Free substitution for all leagues (Player A for B/B for A as often as you like).
-Only a man can substitute for a man, only a woman for a woman--a man cannot replace a woman (nor vice-versa) when substituting.
+Free substitution for all leagues.
+Player A for B/B for A as often as you like.
+A man cannot replace a woman (nor vice-versa) when substituting.
 A player may only substitute back into the lineup for the player who replaced him/her originally.
 Teams may rotate players in, but the coed rule (at least one member of the opposite sex on the court at all times) is in force at all times.
-Teams cannot substitute and rotate in the same game, must be one or the other.
+Teams cannot substitute and rotate in the same game; must be one or the other.
 A team must rotate positions on every sideout, including the first serve of the game.
-Team A serves the first ball of the match to Team B--Team B wins the rally and must rotate.
+Team A serves the ball to Team B. Team B wins the rally and must rotate.
 When rotating, a team must rotate a player in and out on every sideout (unless a team is just rotating the women, or just rotating the men).
 A man may replace a woman when rotating, as long as there are still at least 2 women on the court at all times.
 If there are only two members of the opposite sex at the league that night, neither of those two players would rotate out.
-The Libero: All levels have the option of using the libero; a backrow sub who cannot serve, hit or set (can't set using their hands in front of the 10 foot line.)
+If a team only has one member of the opposite sex at the league that night, they may play with a total of 4 players.
+The libero: All levels have the option of using the libero.
+This is a backrow sub who can now serve, but cannot hit or set (can't set using their hands in front of the 10 foot line).
 After being replaced in the front row, the libero must sit out at least one serve before returning to the backrow.

 A team must have at least 4 players to play.
 Here is a list of all of the legal compositions of a team: 1 woman and 3 men, 3 women and 1 man, 2 women and 2 men, 2 women and 3 men, 3 women and 2 men, 3 women and 3 men, 2 women and 4 men, 4 women and 2 men.
-We have recently added the "4 and 1" rule in all the coed leagues: A team may play with 4 men and 1 woman.
-The woman still serves in the proper order, but she must start each play at right front.
+Also now legal is 4 women and 1 man, with one rule: The woman still serves in the proper order, but she must start each play at right front.
 99% of the teams play 2 women and 4 men.
 When playing with 4 or 5, there are no imaginary players when rotating for sideouts.
 (There are 3 front-row players.)
+When playing with just 4 players, have the backrow player be the server.
+The remaining three players are front row players.
+Easier to identify for the referees and the opposing teams.

 Serving: The current rule states that after the whistle is blown, you have 8 seconds to put the ball in play, and you only get one toss.
 If you catch the toss, or allow the ball to drop to the floor, it's a sideout.
 Also, the ball cannot be hit out of your hand when serving.
 You must either toss or drop the ball from your hand before making contact.
-You can now serve from anywhere behind the endline and between the sidelines.
 It is a foot fault if you step past the outside edge of the extension of the sideline.
-It is okay to step on the sideline, but not past the outside edge.
-Note: It is a foot fault if you step on any part of the endline.
+It is okay to step on the sideline extension, but not past the outside edge.
 Serves that touch the net and land in the opponent's court are in play.
+Players may not go past the sideline extensions that extend to the walls when chasing balls.

 You cannot block the serve.
-A player near the net and not above the height of the net when contacting the ball will no longer be considered a blocker, even if the player was above the net earlier in the play.
+A player near the net and not above the height of the net when contacting the ball is not a blocker, even if the player was above the net earlier in the play.
 In this case, that first contact would be the first team hit.
 After a touch on the block (when a player contacts the ball above the height of the net) a team still has three hits left.

 The ball may contact any part of your body, regardless of intent.
 However, a serve must be hit with either the hand or arm.